KSSantos/DataViz/README.md

 # PowerBI

-This space is to share some of the data visualization tools in Power BI from courses that I've done and some dashboards that I try to create and play around in my free time.
+This space is to share some of the data visualization tools in Power BI from courses that I've been doing and some dashboards that I try to create in my free time.

 # 1. Finance Dashboard